 Another solid option is to use a more traditional, slow-release fertilizer.
 Milorganite (available on Amazon, but I get the best price online at Ace Hardware) is a good choice.
 It will feed your soil gradually throughout the spring.

-The third option is a weed and feed product with pre-emergent like Jonathan Green’s Green-Up Lawn Food with Crabgrass Preventer.
+The third option is a weed and feed product with pre-emergent like Jonathan Green’s Veri-Green Lawn Food with Crabgrass Preventer.
 This will help you suppress annual weeds while giving a nice big helping of Nitrogen (with a little potash) to help your lawn come to life in the spring.

 It’s also phosphorus-free, so it will work for anyone, even if you have local restrictions about phosphorus fertilizer.